 Current Research and Scholarly Interests

-Our research group is dedicated to improving care for children with degenerative neurological disorders.
+Our team draws purpose and inspiration from children and adults affected by neurodegenerative disorders.
 We are particularly focused on genetic and autoimmune disorders that cause damage to the myelin (the fatty insulation around the nerves) of the brain and spinal cord.
 X-linked adrenoleukodystrophy (genetic) and multiple sclerosis (autoimmune) are the prototypical examples of degenerative disorders of myelin; these are the two disorders we study most intensively.

 One of the great obstacles to understanding and treating MS is its pathological heterogeneity.
 MS is currently defined solely by clinical and radiological criteria.
-Although these criteria have improved over time, abundant evidence suggests that pathophysiologic "subtypes" of MS still exist and, moreover, are indistinguishable from one another using current diagnostic criteria.
-Because potential differences in MS pathogenesis may result in divergent responses to the same treatment, this pathogenic variability poses serious hurdles to developing and implementing treatment strategies for affected patients.
+Although MS diagnostic criteria have improved over time, abundant evidence suggests that pathophysiologic "subtypes" of MS remain clinically indistinguishable.
+This pathophysiologic heterogeneity poses a major confounder to the development of new therapies.
+To combat this heterogeneity, we use ALD as a genetic model for MS.

 ALD is a rare (~1:17,00), monogenetic, X-linked disorder involving a gene (ABCD1) that encodes a peroxisomal protein.
 The biochemical hallmark of the disease is an accumulation of very-long chain fatty acids in several tissues, including myelin and blood.
 The ABCD1 mutation yields a variety of neuroendocrine symptoms, but the most feared manifestation is an inflammatory cerebral demyelinating syndrome known as "cerebral ALD" that affects ~40% of ALD boys.
 The absence of a clear genotype-phenotype correlation for cerebral ALD suggests a role for environmental modifiers, similar to MS.